-Throughout the period of the COVID-19 pandemic during which the School was closed, and then up to and including the first meeting of the Full Governing Body of the 2020/21 Academic Year, an Emergency Executive Committee was mandated to operate.
+Throughout the period of the COVID-19 pandemic during which the School was closed, an Emergency Executive Committee was mandated to operate.
 Meetings of the EEC took place when scheduled Committee/FGB meetings would have taken place.
 Full attendance at each meeting of the EEC was experienced throughout the period for which it operated.
 Notwithstanding the record of full attendance at the EEC meetings, the practice of supplanting normal attendance at meetings with the smaller number of Governors attending meetings of the EEC has resulted in the attendance numbers noted above being lower than would be expected had the meetings run in the conventional manner.
 All meetings both during and outwith the period during which the EEC operated were in every case quorate.

-The finance and premises committee is a sub-committee of the main board of governors.
+The Finance, Premises and Audit committee is a sub-committee of the main board of governors.
 Its purpose is to advise the Board of Governors in accordance with the terms of reference approved by the full governing body.